lzrocf-maker/Lzro-s-Macropad/README.md

 # Lzro's_Macropad

-A custom-designed 10-key mechanical macropad with an integrated RGB ring, powered by the **Seeed Studio XIAO RP2040** and **KMK Firmware**.
+This is a custom-built macropad for various usecases.
+The goal is to have different macros for different apps so that when you change app the macros change.
+It also has a ring with SK6812Mini LEDs.
+It has 10 mx cherry switches for the macro buttons.

 <img width="1161" height="751" alt="Captura de pantalla 2026-01-11 232131" src="https://github.com/user-attachments/assets/fe94f06e-7f76-4ad2-92f7-5a571a116bee" />

 ## Project Overview
-**Lzro's_Macropad** is a DIY productivity tool designed for efficiency.
-It features a custom PCB with a direct GPIO mapping (no diodes required) and a semi-translucent 3D-printed enclosure for optimized RGB lighting effects.
+I have built this macropad so that every switch is directly connected to one GPIO pin on the XIAO RP2040.
+A feature that will be added some time in the near future is LED reactivity, so that when you click a button, the LEDs make a wave from were the button is located.

 ## Hardware Specifications
-- **Microcontroller:** Seeed Studio XIAO RP2040 (RP2040 ARM Cortex M0+).
+- **Microcontroller:** Seeed Studio XIAO RP2040.
-- **Switches:** 10x MX-compatible mechanical switches.
+- **Switches:** 10x MX mechanical switches.
-- **Lighting:** 16x addressable RGB LEDs (WS2812B/SK6812) in a ring configuration.
+- **Lighting:** 16x addressable RGB LEDs (SK6812 Mini) in three stripes (all connected to one GPIO pin).
-- **Mounting:** M3 hardware with heat-set inserts for a professional finish.
+- **Mounting:** M3 hardware with heat-set inserts with a 3d printed case printed in to halves.

 ## Pinout Reference
-Based on the custom KiCad PCB schematic:
+These are the pinouts of the XIAO board to all the components:

 | Component | XIAO Pin | GPIO |
 | :--- | :--- | :--- |